olssonm/nibe-app/README.md

 - Read more parameters than the four that is currently read
 - Implement a custom range with a datepicker instead of "just" predefined ranges
+- Improve dataset-algorithm; currently for longer anges an average for a whole days is calculated – which may be missleading if for example more datapoints is available during the day than the night
 - Read the smart-pricing levels (I myself do not have this active and can therefore not read those levels)
 - Support more systems than one
 - Methods via the WRITESYSTEM-scope to enable updating settings remotely (might require a premium account)